cloudmesh-community/book/chapters/prg/go/go-install.md

 $ sudo tar -C /usr/local -xzf go$VERSION.$OS-$ARCH.tar.gz
 ```

-Packaged installers are also available for OSX, and Windows.
+Packaged installers are also available for macOS, and Windows.
 They may
 provide you with the familiar platform specific instalation methods.